-- Do not bring a mobile phone, tablet, smart watch or bag to the exam.
-They are not permitted in the exam hall and we cannot guarantee their safe storage. - You must be silent from lining up outside the sports hall before the exam until you are clear of the sports hall after the exam. - Find your own seat, sit down.
+- Do not bring a mobile phone, tablet, smart watch or bag to the exam They are not permitted in the exam hall and we cannot guarantee their safe storage. - You must be silent from lining up outside the exam hall before the exam until you are clear of the exam hall after the exam. - Find your own seat, sit down.
 Do not help anyone else find their seat this is malpractice. - Sit and read the instructions on the front page of the question paper.
 Write your candidate details: Centre Number (37673), Candidate Number, surname and forename.
 You may be asked to sign the question paper.
 You are signing to certify you understand and agree to be bound by the rules of the examination. - Listen to the invigilator instructions.
-If you do not understand something put your hand up and ask for assistance. - Do not open the question paper until told to do so. - Do not turn around, look around or smile at a friend; in a group of 200 heads facing forward, a turned head is extremely easy to spot.
+If you do not understand something put your hand up and ask for assistance. - Check that you have the exam paper, tier of entry and coloured paper you expect in front of you and put your hand up before the exam starts if anything is not correct.
+It may not be possible to correct mistakes once the exam has been completed. - Do not open the question paper until told to do so. - Do not turn around, look around or smile at a friend; in a group of 250 heads facing forward, a turned head is extremely easy to spot.
 We will assume you are communicating doing so is malpractice. - In cases of suspected malpractice, the examinations boards will believe our staff of experienced exam invigilators do not draw attention to yourself unnecessarily. - If you have finished your exam and having checked through your answers thoroughly, can find no more work to do, you must sit patiently until the end of the exam.
-You may not leave early. - Do not put your head on the desk. - At the end of the exam you will be dismissed, remember you must not communicate with other candidates until you are clear of the exam hall. - In many exam sessions this summer there are more than 5 different examinations underway at the same time.
+You may not leave early.
+Do not put your head on the desk. - At the end of the exam you will be dismissed, remember you must not communicate with other candidates until you are clear of the exam hall. - In many exam sessions this summer there are more than 5 different examinations underway at the same time.
 It is therefore required that absolute silence is maintained whilst leaving the hall.
 Do not wait for other candidates by the exam room exit doors as this can cause an obstruction for others leaving and the noise may disturb anyone still working in the room.